oracle/docker-images/OracleWebLogic/samples/12213-webtier-apache/README.md

 Use `SSL_CERT_FILE` and `SSL_CERT_KEY_FILE` to specify the name of the certificate and key files, including the path in the container's file system.
 Both of the environment variables need to be set.

-Note that if the certificate or/and key file do not exist, the startup of the Apache container will fail.
+Note that if the certificate or/and key file does not exist, the startup of the Apache container will fail.

 Once Apache is running in a container, you can access the WebLogic Admin Console under **`https://<virtual-host-name>:4433/console`**.
 The <virtual-host-name> needs to be the same as what is set to `VIRTUAL_HOST_NAME` environment variable.
 Note that if SSL is not enabled between Apache HTTP server and WebLogic Domain, you need to access the console under **`https://<virtual-host-name>:4433/console/login/LoginForm.jsp`**.